pearlroys/aws_covid_pipeline/README.md

 # Architecture
 The ETL pipeline follows the following architecture:

-- Data Ingestion: The COVID-19 data is collected from various sources and stored in Amazon S3.
+- Data Ingestion: The COVID-19 data is collected from our data lake and stored in Amazon S3.

 - Data Crawling: AWS Crawler is used to automatically discover and infer the schema of the data stored in S3.

-- Data Transformation: AWS Glue is used to transform the data using PySpark scripts that clean, filter, and aggregate the data as per the desired output format.
+- Data Transformation: AWS Glue is used to transform the data using Python scripts that clean, filter, and aggregate the data as per the desired output format.

 - Dimension Modeling: A Dimensional Model is used to create a star schema that organizes data into dimensions and facts.
 This model helps in efficient querying of the data.